n-kishore1983/ai-hoa-support/README.md

 # AI HOA Support

-AI HOA Support is a Spring Boot application that helps answer HOA policy questions by searching governing documents stored in a vector database.
-It loads PDF documents from a configured folder, extracts their text, chunks and embeds the content, and exposes the result through a Model Context Protocol (MCP) tool that an AI agent can call when answering resident or board-member questions.
+AI HOA Support is a Spring Boot application that helps answer HOA policy questions by searching governing documents with a hybrid retrieval pipeline.
+It loads PDF documents from a configured folder, extracts their text, chunks and embeds the content, indexes the same chunks in Lucerne, and exposes the result through a Model Context Protocol (MCP) tool that an AI agent can call when answering resident or board-member questions.

 The application is designed to support queries such as parking rules, pet policies, architectural standards, quiet-hours guidelines, fine enforcement, and document lookups based on the association's official governing documents.